WebAssembly/spec/spectec/test-prose/TEST.md

 3. Return 16.

 lsize lt_u1
-1. If the type of lt_u1 is numtype, then:
+1. If lt_u1 is numtype, then:
   a.
 Let numtype be lt_u1.
   b.
 Return $size(numtype).
-2. Assert: Due to validation, the type of lt_u1 is packtype.
+2. Assert: Due to validation, lt_u1 is packtype.
 3. Let packtype be lt_u1.
 4. Return $psize(packtype).